Scar pulling: why it happens and how to regain mobility naturally

 Why does my scar pull after an operation?

 Healing is a complex biological process.
-When your skin repairs itself after an operation or trauma, it produces type III collagen - different from your skin's natural collagen.
-This scar tissue is thicker, less elastic, and has a tendency to retract consolidating.
+When your skin repairs itself after an operation or trauma, it produces type III collagen, different from your skin's natural collagen.
+This scar tissue is thicker, less elastic, and tends to retract consolidating.

 What is scar adhesion?

-When healing takes place at a deeper level, the layers of tissue can become glue them together - is what we call scar adhesions.
+When healing takes place at a deeper level, the layers of tissue can become stick them together, That's what we call the scar adhesions.
 These adhesions literally «glue» the skin to fascia, muscles or underlying organs.

 The result?
 A sensation of tugging, pulling and even pain during movement.
 The body then naturally compensates by modifying its posture, which can create chain tension in areas far from the scar.